markkenny/autopkg/README.md

 # AutoPKG Download and Package Recipes
 Learning as I go.
 Please be gentle.
 A repo for recipes I can't find elsewhere.
-Mostly taken from others' work, but written worsely ;-) and not enough attribution given.
-Myuapologies.
+Mostly taken from others' work, but written worselyer ;-) and not enough attribution given.
+My apologies.
 If you see your code, please let me know so I can credit you.

-# Thanks
-Would never have got this far without MacAdmins Slack and the generosity with their knowledge and time from [ntmatter](https://github.com/ntmatter/), [GeekyGordo](https://geekygordo.com/), [DerFlounder](https://github.com/rtrouton/), [MacMule](https://github.com/macmule/), [jazzace](https://github.com/jazzace) and [grahampugh](https://github.com/grahampugh/).

 # My notes
 ## How to use URLTextSearcher Processor